SagarBhadra01/Dino_Game_bySagar/README.md

-# 🦖 Dino Game by Sagar
+# 🦖 The Dino Game Developed by Sagar

 A modern, feature-rich implementation of the classic Dino Runner game with enhanced graphics, smooth animations, and responsive design.
 Built with pure JavaScript, HTML5 Canvas, and CSS3.

 ## 🌟 Features

 - 🎨 **Dark/Light Mode** - Toggle between themes with a single click
 - 📱 **Responsive Design** - Optimized for both desktop and mobile devices
 - 🏆 **Progressive Difficulty** - Game speeds up as you progress through levels